Chiliano/Chiliano/README.md

 I'm still a student currently studying at **[ITIS Guglielmo Marconi](https://www.marconiverona.edu.it)** in Verona.

-Here I commit my school projects in order to became the best develeper that i can be.
+Here I commit my school projects in order to become the best developer I can be.

 ---